 |Program||Program Cost After $2,000 Bursary Applied||75% covered by CBT||Cost with Bursary and CBT Grant Applied|

 |Rural Entrepreneurship and Small Business Management||$1,910||-$1,432||$478|

 |First Nations Cultural Tourism||$2,830||-$2,123||$707|

 These costs do not include Application and Registration Fees.
 For more information, please contact Valemount College.

 There are several other avenues to explore regarding financial aid for programs at Valemount College.
 We invite you to contact us directly to find out which ones will work best for you.

 A scholarship is a financial award usually given to students based on their outstanding academic achievements.
 Recipients are not always expected to repay or work back the money they receive.
-Recipients are encouraged to write and send a thank you letter via Valemount College to the donor.
+Recipients are encouraged to write and send a thank-you letter to the donor.

-You are eligible to apply for a bursary if you are:
+You are eligible to apply for government bursaries if you are:

 - Enrolled in a full-time post-secondary program at Valemount College during the bursary application period and have been approved by StudentAid BC.